 Personal Development Groups are provided to review the progress of members’ learning towards the end of the conference, with a focus on making links with members' own work environment in order that the learning may be applied after the conference.

 The programme is designed as a whole.
 Applicants who cannot attend the whole programme should contact the Conference Administrator at the time of application.

-This is a rewarding but demanding programme for developing ‘soft’ skills and applicants currently experiencing stressful circumstances such as divorce, bereavement or serious illness, are advised to attend at another time.
+This is a rewarding, but demanding programme and so applicants currently experiencing stressful circumstances such as divorce, bereavement or serious illness, are advised to attend at another time.

 Please note the conference is non-residential.